zammad/zammad-admin-documentation/system/objects.rst

 .. warning::

    After applying the object changes with "Update Database" a restart of Zammad is **mandatory**.
-If you don't you may experience unexpected behavior or even errors.
+If you don't perform it, you may experience unexpected behavior or even errors.
 You may want to do those kind of configurations during maintenance windows.

       .. figure:: /images/system/objects/update-database.png
          :align: center